 This stain enhances the beauty of bare wood surfaces with intense color.

 Water-Based Wood Stain is recommended for use on bare, interior wood surfaces or surfaces from which the previous finish has been removed.
-This stain is fast drying, semi-transparent wood stain and cleans easily with soap and water.
+This stain is a fast drying, semi-transparent wood stain that cleans easily with soap and water.

 Where to Use